joinpursuit/restfulapi_exercise/README.md

 | `DELETE` | `/todos/<todo-id>` ||

 ## Tasks
 1. Try out all the requests that are possible with this API.
-For all the possible requests Create a list like the following.
+For all the possible requests create a list like the following.
 Separate requests by a long line of underscores.
     * **Request**: METHOD - ENDPOINT
     * **Body** (if applicable POST/PUT/PATCH)